-- 4.9 A permit under this section cannot be issued in respect of premises for which a premises licence under the Gambling Act 2005 has been granted. - 4.10 The licence-holder of a premises licence issued under the Licensing Act 2003 that authorises the sale of alcohol for consumption on the premises, is automatically entitled to a permit authorising the use of two gaming machines of categories C and/or D. The entitlement applies to premises where the sale of alcohol is not conditional also upon the sale and consumption of food, e.g. public houses as against restaurants. - 4.11 In order to take advantage of this entitlement, the premises licence-holder must notify the Licensing Authority of their intention to make gaming machines available for use and pay the prescribed fee. - 4.12 Where a permit has been issued under section 34 of the Gaming Act 1968, the licence-holder must notify the Licensing Authority at least 2 months prior to it's date of expiry. - 4.13 Once issued there is no requirement to renew a permit.
-An annual fee has to be paid on the anniversary of the permit's grant. - 4.14 The Licensing Authority may issue licensed-premises gaming machine permits authorising the use of any number of categories C or D machines.
-In determining an application for an increase in the number of machines, the Licensing Authority will consider: - - the size of the premises; - the ability of staff to monitor the use of the machines by children and young persons or by vulnerable persons; - any documentary evidence, e.g. supporting statistical evidence providing details of usage, etc.; - each application on its own merits; - the Codes of Practice or Guidance issued under the Gambling Act 2005. - 4.15 Where the Licensing Authority intend to refuse an application, or grant it for a different number or category of machines to that requested, the applicant will be given the opportunity to make written or oral representations or both.
+- 4.9 A permit under this section cannot be issued in respect of premises for which a premises licence under the Gambling Act 2005 has been granted. - 4.10 The licence-holder of a premises licence issued under the Licensing Act 2003 that authorises the sale of alcohol for consumption on the premises, is automatically entitled to a permit authorising the use of two gaming machines of categories C and/or D. The entitlement applies to premises where the sale of alcohol is not conditional also upon the sale and consumption of food. - 4.11 It should be noted that those restaurants that did not seek to remove the restriction on the sale of alcohol with food that applied if they had a restaurant licence under the Licensing Act 1964, to a premise's licence under the 2003 Act did not seek to remove the restriction. - 4.12 In order to take advantage of this entitlement, the premises licence-holder must notify the Licensing Authority of their intention to make gaming machines available for use and pay the prescribed fee. - 4.13 Where a permit has been issued under section 34 of the Gaming Act 1968, the licence-holder must notify the Licensing Authority at least 2 months prior to it's date of expiry. - 4.14 Once issued there is no requirement to renew a permit.
+An annual fee has to be paid on the anniversary of the permit's grant. - 4.15 The Licensing Authority may issue licensed-premises gaming machine permits authorising the use of any number of categories C or D machines.
+In determining an application for an increase in the number of machines, the Licensing Authority will consider: - - the size of the premises; - the ability of staff to monitor the use of the machines by children and young persons or by vulnerable persons; - any documentary evidence, e.g. supporting statistical evidence providing details of usage, etc.; - each application on its own merits; - the Codes of Practice or Guidance issued under the Gambling Act 2005. - 4.16 Where the Licensing Authority intend to refuse an application, or grant it for a different number or category of machines to that requested, the applicant will be given the opportunity to make written or oral representations or both.
 A hearing will be held before the Licensing Sub-Committee for this purpose, unless all parties agree that it is unnecessary.

-- 4.16 Appendix X contains information on the method of applying, the forms to be used and additional documentation the Licensing Authority requires in determining the application. - 4.17 The Licensing Authority may consider removing the automatic entitlement for a permit if: - - provision of the machines is not reasonably consistent with the licensing objectives; - gaming has taken place on the premises that breaches a condition of the Act, e.g. machines have been made available other than in a way that complies with requirements concerning their location and operation; - the premises are mainly used for gaming; - an offence under the Gambling Act 2005 has been committed on the premises. - 4.18 Where the Licensing Authority consider exercising their powers to remove the entitlement, the permit-holder must be given the opportunity to make written or oral representations or both.
+- 4.17 Appendix X contains information on the method of applying, the forms to be used and additional documentation the Licensing Authority requires in determining the application. - 4.18 The Licensing Authority may consider removing the automatic entitlement for a permit if: - - provision of the machines is not reasonably consistent with the licensing objectives; - gaming has taken place on the premises that breaches a condition of the Act, e.g. machines have been made available other than in a way that complies with requirements concerning their location and operation; - the premises are mainly used for gaming; - an offence under the Gambling Act 2005 has been committed on the premises. - 4.19 Where the Licensing Authority consider exercising their powers to remove the entitlement, the permit-holder must be given the opportunity to make written or oral representations or both.
 A hearing will be held before the Licensing Sub-Committee for this purpose, unless all parties agree that it is unnecessary.